esraerdem/coaches/software/README.txt

 If everything goes well, you will see at the end the message

   Hello COACHES developers!!!

+If there are some errors about not found packages (e.g. pnp_ros), you can go on.
+Some other packages will be installed in a later step.

 === Set up the COACHES software environment ===